Tongzhongkai/Spectre-MeltDown-/README.md

 Ref.
 Differences between ASLR, KASLR and KARL: http://www.daniloaz.com/en/differences-between-aslr-kaslr-and-karl/

-Can't defeat KASLR yet, so you may need to enter your password to find `linux_proc_banner` in the `/proc/kallsyms` (or do it manually).

 Flush+Reload and target array approach taken from spectre paper https://spectreattack.com/spectre.pdf implemented following clues from https://cyber.wtf/2017/07/28/negative-result-reading-kernel-memory-from-user-mode/.